memeshacker/cupp/README.md

 Requirements
 ------------

-You need Python 3 to run CUPP.
+You need Python3 to run CUPP.

 Quick start
 -----------